aralroca/prerender-macro/README.md

   <br />
 </div>

-## About `prerender-macro`
+## At glance

-This allows to make hybrid pages between dynamic and static components, avoiding the rendering in runtime of the static ones, this rendering is done in build-time thanks to Bun's macros.
+`prerender-macro` plugin allows to make hybrid pages between dynamic and static components, avoiding the rendering in runtime of the static ones, this rendering is done in build-time thanks to Bun's macros.

 ```tsx
 import StaticComponent from "@/components/static-component" with { type: "prerender" };